-- 1. Log in to the root account on your system. - 2.
-Install the WEBNETSCAPEFASTTRACK301 subset following the instructions in Section D.1.1. - 3.
-When the installation is complete, change your directory to the FastTrack Server directory on your system:
+- 1. Log in as root.

+- 2. Install the WEBNETSCAPEFASTTRACK subset following the instructions in Section D.1.1.

+- When the installation is complete, change your directory to the FastTrack Server directory on your system:

-cd /usr/opt/netscape/suitespot
+- # cd /usr/opt/netscape/suitespot

-4. Read the README file in this directory:
+- 4. Read the README file in this directory:

+- # more README